researchdatamaniacs/music/songs/we-are-the-datamaniacs/lyrics.md

 (Sung to the tune of the Animaniacs intro song.)

 We are the Datamaniacs!
-And we're crazy to the max!
+And we're zany to the max!